OptimalFoundation/nadir/README.md

 ## Installation

-Nadir is on the PyPi packaging Index! partying_face
+Nadir is on the PyPi packaging Index! :partying_face:

 Simply run the following command on your terminal and start using Nadir now!